DV Hardware reviews

 Conclusion

 I really enjoy using the Logitech Illuminated Keyboard, it provides a pleasant typing experience and has a beautiful design.
-The keyboard is very comfortably and the key backlighting works really well, it's functional and not just there for the fancy look.
+The keyboard is very comfortable and the key backlighting works really well, it's functional and not just there for the fancy look.
 There are no bells and whistles on this keyboard, but it has about everything an average PC user needs.
 The biggest drawback is the high price, with an MSRP of $79.99 (89.99EUR) this keyboard is considerably more expensive than what most people are willing to pay for a keyboard.

 The Good Stuff